mitchellheiser/blackjack-terminal-app/readme.md

 8. If the dealer doesn't bust, then the higher point total between the player and dealer

 ## IMPROVEMENTS
-* With more time we would like to add more players
+* With more time we would like to allow more players
-* We would like to add more options for the player ie. double bet or surrender
+* We would like to add more options for the player ie. double bet
+* Store the player's balance, allow user to login and play
 * Refactor code and run more testing

 ## CHALLENGES
-* We had some issues implementing RubyCards gem into our application, in particular giving each card a value, and summing these cards together to give a total hand value.
+* We had some issues implementing RubyCards gem into our application, in particular giving each card a value, and then summing these cards together to give a total value.

-*
+## POSITIVES
+* We were able to implement gems into our application
+* We met all project requirements within timeline

-## Resources
+## RESOURCES
 * Project Management Tools (Slack, Trello)
 * [Colorize](https://github.com/fazibear/colorize)
 * [RubyCards](https://www.rubydoc.info/github/jdan/rubycards/master/frames)